Process and content

-In order to receive an SSE PhD degree in finance, students must earn 240 ECTS credits.
-These credits consist of a course work component (105 ECTS) and a dissertation component (135 ECTS).
-There is also the option of leaving with a “Licentiate” degree after completing at least half the program.
-(Note that there is no separate application for the "licentiate's" degree.)
+In order to receive an SSE PhD degree in Finance, you must earn 240 ECTS.
+These credits consist of a coursework component (105 ECTS) and a dissertation component (135 ECTS).

 During the second year the student should find a subject field for the thesis and seek out a thesis advisor.
 While most of the work on the thesis is expected to be carried out in years 3-5, it is important to start working on the thesis as soon as possible during the second year.